All Students Welcome!

 If you have questions, please check out the FAQ page, or email email@example.com.

 Poster Presentations must be no larger than 3ft x 4ft, oriented either horizontally or vertically, on an easel that will be provided for you.
 The Center for Undergraduate Research and Academic Engagement can print your poster for you if you do not have access to a poster printer through your department.

 There will also be space for displays of models and original artwork (ceramics, sculptures, and other art that can be placed on tables or the floor).
 Easels will be available for paintings, drawings, and other hanging artwork.
 We also strongly encourage excerpts of live performance (music, theater, dance, film, etc.) as we plan to have a special period devoted exclusively to creative work.

-Watch this video of the 2016 Spring Undergraduate Research Symposium:
+Watch this video about the 2017 Undergraduate Research Symposium: